Skill Level: Beginner

 When you are instructed to press, first press the pieced unit flat to set the seam.
 Then open the patch, pressing from the front.
 Seam allowances are pressed to the dark fabric unless otherwise noted.

-With RST, align the edges of one light and one dark QST patch.
-Stitch with the light patch on top; the blunt edge feeding into your machine first.
+With RST, align the edges of a #1 and a #2 QST patch.
+Stitch with #1 (light) on top; the blunt edge feeding into your machine first.
 That keeps the patches in the proper order.
+(You will be stitching one of the two shorter sides.)

 Repeat for the 3 remaining pairs.